How to Book Your Honeysuckle Hills Wedding

 May is second only to October for its popularity at the Honeysuckle Hills wedding venue.
 Our first “super bloom” happens during the first two weeks of May with purple garden phlox, azalea, broomstick bush, roses, purple rhododendron, and wildflowers.
 Our willow tree is in its fullest green glory by the middle of May, in a close tie with our stone arch ceremony site for the most chosen place to get married.
 Temperatures are highest by Memorial weekend, but usually are not combined with the high humidity found in June through August.

-What’s in Bloom: Purple meadow phlox, azaleas, primrose, rose, Asiatic lilies & wildflowers
+What’s In Bloom: Purple meadow phlox, azaleas, primrose, rose, Asiatic lilies and wildflowers.

 June